Brand Analytics · Strategic Planning

 When brand teams do not have a causal model, the instinct is universal and understandable: fix the weaknesses.
 If quality scores 48 and competitors average 62, the brief becomes: "build quality perceptions."
 Media is bought, creative is produced, campaigns run.
 Two years later, quality is at 54.
 Consideration has not moved.
 Premium pricing is still challenged.
 The investment has not delivered.

-In a branded snacks category study, a mid-sized brand had been investing communication budget behind "modern and contemporary" and "high quality" perceptions for three campaign cycles - both attributes where the brand indexed weakly versus the category leader.
-Path analysis, run on two years of tracker data, showed that the quality and modernity cluster carried a combined coefficient of 0.11 to volume share predisposition.
+In an illustrative brand equity analysis based on FMCG tracker studies, a mid-sized brand had been investing communication budget behind "modern and contemporary" and "high quality" perceptions for three campaign cycles - both attributes where the brand indexed weakly versus the category leader.
+Path analysis showed that the quality and modernity cluster carried a combined relative importance weight of roughly 0.11 to volume share predisposition.
 Negligible.
 Emotional warmth, familiarity, and "a brand that gets people like me" carried 0.54.
 The brand had been solving the wrong problem, at significant cost, based on the reasonable but incorrect assumption that closing a gap on a weak score would move a commercial outcome.

 This pattern is not unusual.
 It is the default outcome of making brand investment decisions from tracker scores without a structural model.
 The attributes where a brand scores weakest are often the ones with the lowest causal weight on volume, premium, or growth.
 Fixing them produces score improvements that do not translate to commercial results - and generates the kind of "brand works are unmeasurable" scepticism that follows every budget review.